LennoxFang/HedgingPlot/README.md

 # Dataset of Currency Forward Position of U.S. International Fixed Income Funds

-**Description**: We present an interactive dashboard visualizing the net position of each currency derivative of mutual funds...
+**Description**: We present an interactive dashboard visualizing the net position of each currency derivative of mutual funds which is used to manage their currency exposures.
+    Here we collect the dataset of currency forward contracts for major currencies used by U.S. international fixed-income funds.

 **Created**: 2025-02-12
 **Updated**: 2025-02-18